Our studies

 Clinical tolerability study*

-A clinical outpatient tolerability study is scheduled to start in H1 2022.
-The duration, size and design of this study is pending consultations with relevant authorities.
+A clinical outpatient tolerability study is planned and the duration, size and design of this study is pending consultations with relevant authorities.

 * A clinical study is a research trial involving human subjects.
 Tolerability refers to the occurrence of adverse effects of a drug and how these are tolerated by the patient.